GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/08.Sitting-at-the-Feet-of-Jesus/docs.md

 ---
+title: |
-title: 618.
-Sitting at the Feet of Jesus
+    618. Sitting at the Feet of Jesus - Church Hymnal 1941
 metadata:
-    description:
+    description: |
-    keywords: Church Hymnal, Sitting at the Feet of Jesus, Sitting at the feet of Jesus,
+        Church Hymnal 1941 618.
+Sitting at the Feet of Jesus.
+Sitting at the feet of Jesus,  O what words I hear Him say!
+Happy place! so near, so precious!
+May it find me there each day;  Sitting at the feet of Jesus,  I would look upon the past,  For His love has been so gracious,  It has won my heart at last.
+    keywords:  |
+        Church Hymnal 1941, adventhymnals, advent hymnals, Sitting at the Feet of Jesus, Sitting at the feet of Jesus.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 618. SITTING AT THE FEET OF JESUS
+####  Church Hymnal 1941,

 ```txt
 1.